 The harvest season is here and the vineyards are full of their brightest colours.
-Now is the time to collect the fruit that has been so carefully grown, tended and cared for.
+There are many things to do in Ribera del Duero, but our favoirte one is to enjoy the colours of wine country in late September and October.
+Fall is the time to collect the fruit that has been so carefully grown, tended and cared for.
 Even at night the vineyards are little hubs of activity, with the most dedicated winemakers harvesting the grapes in the low temperatures to protect the grapes from daytime oxidation.

 Now is the perfect season to visit Ribera del Duero and its wineries and here are the top 10 things to do in Ribera del Duero as signalled by our local experts.